 Enjoy the laid-back city of Perth with sunny and warm weather throughout the year and pristine beaches across the Indian Ocean.

 Go to Brisbane which has beautiful sunshine weather with local Australian vibes, youthful zeal and diverse destination.
+There are 100 interesting things to do in Brisbane.
 At an hours drive, you can go to Gold Coast which is must visit destination of Australia.
 Read about Gold Coast Attractions.
+Also, you can check about the best Gold Coast theme park accommodations.

 Go for a natural wonders tour in Cairns the gateway to The Great Barrier Reef.
 Read about Sensational Baby Boomers activities in Cairns.